dm-uvarov/Phase3-Project-United/README.md

-# Current repo contains client and API modules for project 3
+contains client and API modules for project 3